 Trainer’s Note: Feel free to reproduce this article or the Tips Sheet and distribute to managers.

-While that may be true, even the most self-motivated employees need to know that what they do matters.
+There is a prevalent myth among many managers that self-motivated employees don’t require much attention or feedback.
+They feel good about themselves and the hard work they do.
+What they do drives them.
+That may be true, but self-motivated employees still need to know that what they do matters.
 Even a cactus needs water to thrive.

 The attitude of a self-motivated worker makes it easy to buy into such a myth.
 They’re usually self-directed.
 Positive thinking.
 Results-oriented.
 And hard working.
 They’re not just satisfied being there.
 They want to accomplish something and do it well.
 (Being self-motivated is different than being satisfied; even poor performers can be satisfied if they can show up, put their hours in, and get away with being unproductive.)

 It’s easy to confuse attention with guidance or direction.
 That’s why it’s so easy to leave self-motivated employees alone.
 Unless they’re learning something new, they usually don’t need a lot of guidance or direction.
 They take something and run with it.
 If they need something, they’ll come to you.
 They don’t need constant reassurance.
 But they do need attention.